Frosty704/Billboard/README.md

 # Extra Functionality

 You can use [VRChat Hotkeys OSC](https://gitlab.com/ameliend/vrchat-hotkeys-osc/-/releases) to bind certain parameter actions to keyboard shortcuts.
 TTS-Voice-Wizard's STTTS keybind is CTRL+G, so I bound KAT_Visible = true and KAT_Pointer to 255 upon CTRL+G using this.
-This way the billboard appears when you start talking instead of waiting for any active text to appear
+This way the billboard appears when you start talking instead of waiting for any active text to appear and typing dots reappear once you STT again.

 Here is my setup